varshiniramanathan/3D-genome-analysis-tutorials/loops.md

 -st: 0.7, 0.88, 0.92 \
 -pt: 0.05, 0.1, 0.2

-A way you could do this in a for loop would be:
+A way you could do this in a for loop, while using different distances for different binsizes, would be:

 ```
 #!/bin/bash